charro/csv_validation/README.md

    - Validate fields against custom regex patterns

 2. **Format** (`format`)
-   - Predefined formats for common validations
+   - Predefined formats for common validations (This is the recommended way to validate numeric fields)
+   - In the background, the library uses regex patterns to validate formats.
    - Available formats:
      - `integer`: Validates any integer number (positive or negative)
-     - `positive_integer`: Validates positive integer numbers
+     - `positive integer`: Validates positive integer numbers
+     - `decimal`: Validates any decimal number (positive or negative) using point as decimal separator
+     - `positive decimal point/positive decimal`: Validates positive decimal numbers using point as decimal separator
+     - `positive decimal comma`: Validates positive decimal numbers using comma as decimal separator
+     - `decimal scientific`: Validates decimal numbers in scientific notation (e.g. 23.02e-12)
      - `non_empty`: Validates that field contains at least one character
-   - More formats will be added in next versions
+   - More formats will be added in upcoming versions

 3. **Minimum Value** (`min`)
    - Check if numeric fields are greater than or equal to a specified value